Supreme-Ed/Blocky-Math-Champ/README.md

 - Troubleshooting: If an avatar is blank, check for missing textures or incorrect manifest entries.
 - The Start Screen allows users to select their avatar before starting the game.

+## Dynamic Skybox Controls

+The game features a dynamic procedural skybox with real-time color controls accessible from the Debug Panel:
+- Open the Debug Panel (top-right of the game window).
+- Adjust "Sky Color (Background)" and "Cloud Color (Cloud Shapes)" sliders to experiment with different sky/cloud looks.
+- Click **Apply** to update the skybox in real time.
+- The "Reset Skybox Colors" button restores recommended blue sky/white clouds.

+**Babylon.js Quirk:**
+- The CloudProceduralTexture uses `cloudColor` as the background and `skyColor` as the color of the cloud shapes.
+The Debug Panel swaps these for correct visuals (blue sky, white clouds).

 ## Getting Started

 1. **Clone the repository**